 Symptoms of piriformis syndrome include pain, numbness, and/or tingling.
 These symptoms begin in the buttock and radiate along the course of the sciatic nerve running down the back of the leg and into the foot.
 Symptoms usually increase when one sits or stands still for more than 15 minutes.
 Changing positions or moving around may help.
 Additionally, symptoms can increase with walking, running, climbing stairs, or getting up from a chair.

 The piriformis muscle is a stabilizer of the hip, also contributing to hip rotation.
 For most people, the sciatic nerve runs deep to the piriformis muscle.
-Yet, approximately one quarter of the population has a sciatic nerve that runs through the piriformis muscle.
+Yet, approximately one fourth of the population has a sciatic nerve that runs through the piriformis muscle.
 This may be predisposing to piriformis syndrome.
 The sciatic nerve gives sensation to the lower leg and foot.
 As such, individuals may have nerve symptoms of burning, tingling, or numbness at the leg and foot and infrequently the back of the thigh.
 Buttock pain occurs because of spasm of the muscle.

 Treatment of sciatica from piriformis syndrome.